(2-minute read)

 Genesis 23:17-20, Jasher 24:9-16, Jubilees 19:6-9

-And Abraham buried Sarah with pomp as observed at the interment of kings, and she was buried in very fine and beautiful garments.
-And at her bier was Shem, his sons Eber and Abimelech, together with Anar, Ashcol, and Mamre, and all the grandees of the land followed her bier.
+He buried Sarah with great honor, as is done for kings.
+She was dressed in fine, beautiful garments.
+At her bier were Shem, his sons Eber and Abimelech, and also Anar, Ashcol, and Mamre.
+All the nobles of the land followed her procession.

 Falling Action